Full-Time MBA (FTMBA) Policies

 Pursuing an Olin Dual Degree

-Full-Time MBA students enrolling in an SMP after the first semester are not guaranteed to be able to complete both programs by the end of the second spring semester due to course sequencing for required courses.
+Full-Time MBA students enrolling in an SMP after the first semester are not guaranteed to be able to complete both programs by the end of the second spring semester.

-Students are able to complete the following preapproved joint degrees: MBA/JD, MBA/MSW, MBA/MPH, MBA/MA in East Asian Studies, MBA/MD, MBA/March and MBA/MS in Biomedical Engineering.
+Students are able to complete the following preapproved dual degrees: MBA/JD, MBA/MSW, MBA/MPH, MBA/MA in East Asian Studies, MBA/MD, MBA/March, and MBA/MS in Biomedical Engineering.

-Students pursuing a joint degree with another school at Washington University in St. Louis must complete a minimum of 52 credits in 500-level MBA courses taught by faculty members of Olin Business School.
+Students pursuing a dual degree with another school at Washington University in St. Louis must complete a minimum of 52 credits in 500-level MBA courses taught by faculty members of Olin Business School.
 These may include credits from an approved international exchange program.
-The remaining 15 credits will be applied from the preapproved joint-degree program.
+The remaining 15 credits will be applied from the preapproved dual degree program.

 MBA Grading System